Choice slams Breville FoodCycler

 Choice’s performance tests found that if you ran the FoodCycler unit seven times a week, this would cost you $86 a year in energy running costs.

-“Any benefits for the environment that you produce through using this device are lessened by electricity costs, and the contribution you’re making to landfill with replacement filters.”
+“Any benefits for the environment produced via using this device are lessened by electricity costs.
+Then there’s the contribution you’re making to landfill with replacement filters.”

 Choice testers also found that while the FoodCycler is running through its cycle, it intermittently emits an irritating, high-pitched sound.

 “The sound the FoodCycler produces while it’s running was so annoying, we had to move it out of the kitchen lab while we were waiting for the cycle to finish,” Mair says.
 “You just can’t deal with a noise like that for the four to eight hours it takes to get through a cycle.”

 Finally, the testers found that the “eco chips” the machine produces have huge limitations.
 According to Breville’s instructions, you need to wait 90 days before using the eco chips on soil you grow food in to minimise potential health risks.